rblopes/generator-phaser-plus/README.md

     ```
     </details>

 -   **`dist`** task.
 The distribution task.
 When your game is ready, use this task to bundle the application code, its dependencies and static assets.
-It preforms the following jobs, in order:
+It performs the following jobs, in order:

     -   Dispose the previously compiled version of your game, to avoid mixing outdated files.
     -   Recursively copy all static assets located under the `app/static/` directory.